 - Use hand sanitizer with at least 60% alcohol.

-Collective Art Show at Youngstown March - May 2021
+Group Art Show at Youngstown - March - June 2021

-As the building remains mostly closed for the time being, we hope you'll enjoy these pieces virtually.
-Get to know the artists by clicking through the tabs below.
+As the building remains closed to the public for the time being, we hope you'll enjoy this virtual exhibition of some of the artists in the show.

-Please send purchase inquiries directly to the email address listed to the left of each image.
+Please send purchase inquiries directly to the artist.

 As an artist, I love creating art that speaks to myself and others about life and all the things it encompasses.
 Beauty, culture, special moments, nature, fear, triumph, ups the downs.
 Life is an amazing and mysterious miracle that I can only try to attempt to understand but I love the adventure of trying to capture it and turning it into art.